TERREMEMBER/znbase/docs/content/stable/troubleshoot/cluster/replace_tserver.md

 showAsideToc: true
 ---

-If you have a failed YB-TServer in a YugabyteDB cluster that needs to be replaced, follow these steps:
+If you have a failed YB-TServer in a ZNbaseDB cluster that needs to be replaced, follow these steps:

 ## Start the new YB-TServer